Visit Granada: what are the best things to do and see in the beautiful Andalusian city?

 Granadins like to wander in the small cobbled streets of Albaycín, the old Arab district.
 Full of charm, the medina is decorated with flowers adorning the balconies of white houses.
-This area is also a great place to enjoy a real Spanish paella or attend an authentic and free flamenco show in the street.
+This area is also a great place to enjoy a real Spanish paella or attend an authentic flamenco show in the street.
 Watch the flamenco artists sing and dance, accompanied by the typical “palmas” (traditional hand clapping) that punctuate their energetic steps.

 3. Admire the breathtaking view from Granada’s unmissable “Miradores”

 Every visitor must venture on the heights of Granada.
 See the entire Alhambra from the Mirador San Nicolas, offering a magnificent panorama to delight young and old alike.
 Try heading there for sunset, it is a popular picture spot as the sun hits just right (as pictured above).

 4. Ride the slopes of the Sierra Nevada